ivansempijja/spiegel_scrapper/README.md

 ## License

-The code open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
-There is no guarantees implied.
+**There are no guarantees implied**.
 This code should only be used for study or learning reasons.